-“The one” is a romantic relationship concept, and it might be true.
-But when it comes to credit cards, I’m a firm believer that there isn’t one perfect credit card out there for everyone.
+“The one” is a romantic concept, and it might be true.
+But when it comes to credit cards, I’m a firm believer that there isn’t one single best credit card out there for everyone.
 In fact, in some scenarios, having two different credit cards will maximize your rewards.
-By using credit cards in tandem, you can earn the maximum amount of points or cash back rewards, no matter what the situation.
+By using multiple credit cards in tandem, you can earn the maximum amount of points or cash back rewards, no matter what the situation.

 Here are three winning credit card combinations that will help you maximize your credit card rewards.